-Working without authorization in the United States is a violation of your nonimmigrant status and can result in a denial of your application.
-In some cases, it can even result in the issuance of a Notice to Appear (NTA), placing you in removal proceedings.
+Working without authorization in the United States is a violation of one's nonimmigrant status and can result in an application being denied by U.S. Citizenship and Immigration Services (USCIS).
+In some situation, it can even result in the issuance of a Notice to Appear (NTA), placing you into removal (deportation) proceedings.

-It is possible to file a successful application for a green card in the United States with unauthorized employment.
-Section 245(k) of the Immigration and Nationality Act (I.N.A.) provides that an alien who is otherwise eligible for an immigrant visa (in other words, a green card) may adjust status if entry to the United States was lawful and unauthorized employment did not exceed an aggregate period of 180 days.
+There's also an exception in § 245(k) of the Immigration and Nationality Act (I.N.A.) (or 8 U.S.C. § 1255(k)), saying that an alien (a non-citizen) who is otherwise eligible for any of certain employment-based immigrant visas (green cards) may adjust status if entry to the United States was lawful and unauthorized employment did not exceed an aggregate period of 180 days.

 Another common mistake is assuming that unpaid employment does not count as unauthorized employment.
 Employment is not necessarily defined by compensation.
 Any position that does not truly qualify as volunteer work can be viewed as employment, even if you are not compensated for it.
-If this is your situation, you should consult with an immigration attorney to determine whether or not you did engage in unauthorized employment.
+If this is your situation, consult with an immigration attorney to determine whether or not you did engage in unauthorized employment.

 When you apply for a green card in the United States, you are required to disclose all employment you have engaged in during the last five years.
 This includes unauthorized employment.
-Failure to disclose unauthorized employment on your application is considered a willful misrepresentation and can result in a finding of inadmissibility (ineligibility for a green card or other U.S. entry).
+Failure to disclose information on your application is considered a willful misrepresentation and can result in a finding of inadmissibility (ineligibility for a green card or other U.S. entry).
 (For more on inadmissibility, see Who Can't Get Into The United States?)

-Please remember that all unauthorized employment will count towards your green card application.
+All unauthorized employment will count towards your green card application.
 If it has been more than five years since you entered the United States and engaged in unlawful employment, this will still be held against you.